CREATE SOURCE: Webhook

 Field Type Description

 BODY text or bytea Provide a body column to the check expression.
-The column can be renamed with the optional AS alias statement, and the type can be changed to bytea with the optional BYTES keyword.
+The column can be renamed with the optional AS alias statement, and the data type can be changed to bytea with the optional BYTES keyword.

 HEADERS map[text=>text] or map[text=>bytea] Provide a column 'headers' to the check expression.
-The column can be renamed with the optional AS alias statement, and the type can be changed to map[text => bytea] with the optional BYTES keyword.
+The column can be renamed with the optional AS alias statement, and the data type can be changed to map[text => bytea] with the optional BYTES keyword.

 Supported formats